 Despite its low price, Jungle Frenzy had a better and broader array of sounds than its predecessor, including some great quality versions of classic breakbeats, pristine drum hits, and luscious keys and pads.

-Unlike many of its contemporaries, Jungle Frenzy is still available, and at a jaw-droppingly low price to boot.
-If you have even the vaguest interest in breakbeat-oriented dance music you absolutely need to grab it while you still can.
+If you have even the vaguest interest in breakbeat-oriented dance music you absolutely need to grab this if you ever see it.

 Despite an absolutely bonkers CV (and being responsible for some of the greatest cover versions of all time) beatsmith Shawn Lee is somehow not a household name, unless you happen to live in a particularly groovy household.